CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 ### Instructions

 1. After the environment is provisioned successfully your browser will load up the **Lab Guide** along with a virtual machine called **labvm-<inject key="DeploymentID" enableCopy="false"/>**.
 This virtual machine will be your platform throughout the course of the workshop.
-In case you do not see the **labvm-<inject key="DeploymentID" enableCopy="false"/>** load up on the left side of the screen, navigate to the **Virtual Machines** tab on the top right of the **Lab Guide** and check the status of the virtual machine.
+In case you do not see the **labvm-<inject key="DeploymentID" enableCopy="false"/>** load up on the left side of the screen, navigate to the **Resources** tab on the top right of the **Lab Guide** and check the status of the virtual machine.
 Alternately, you can directly RDP into labvm using the credentials provided in the **Environment Details** tab.

     ![](../Images/av1.png)